lineageos4microg/docker-lineage-cicd/README.md

 ## What does Docker build

-Docker will produce two files in the `zips` directory:
+Docker will produce the following files in the `zips` directory:
-1. The main ROM zip file e.g. `lineage-20.0-20230702-microG-<device-name>.zip`.
-This file can be flashed from recovery as described in the next section.
+- the main ROM zip file e.g. `lineage-20.0-20230702-microG-<device-name>.zip`.
+This file can be flashed from recovery as described in the next section
-2. A `-image.zip` file e.g. `lineage-20.0-20230702-microG-<device-name>-images.zip`, containing a custom recovery image and any other images needed or mentioned in the LineageOS installation instructions.
+- a custom recovery image (e.g. `lineage-20.0-20230702-microG-<device-name>-recovery.img` or `lineage-20.0-20230702-microG-<device-name>-boot.img`) and any other images needed or mentioned in the LineageOS installation instructions;
+  - if the `ZIP_UP_IMAGES` environment variable is set `true`, these images will be zipped up into an `-images.zip` file e.g. `lineage-20.0-20230702-microG-<device-name>-images.zip`
+  - else, if the `MAKE_IMG_ZIP_FILE` environment variable is set `true` the images are zipped into a flashable `...-img.zip` file (e.g. `lineage-20.0-20230702-microG-<device-name>-img.zip`) which can be installed using `fastboot flash` or `fastboot update`

 ## How can I build LineageOS?